 W. H. Bellinger, Jr. holds the W. Marshall and Lulie Craig Chair in Bible and serves as Professor of Religion and Chair of the Religion Department at Baylor University.
 His teaching area is the Hebrew Scriptures and he enjoys working with upper-level undergraduate classes and graduate seminars in keeping students engaged in learning with a variety of group learning activities.
 His book Psalms: A Guide to Studying the Psalter is designed for the classroom and is now in its second edition (Grand Rapids: Baker Academic, 2012).
 His book Psalms as a Grammar for Faith: Prayer and Praise is scheduled for publication in the Fall of 2019.

-Chris Hansen is an Associate Professor and Director of the Film & Digital Media program in the Department of Communication Studies.
+Chris Hansen is a Professor and Chair of the Department of Film & Digital Media.
 He teaches primarily workshop-oriented creative courses, such as Directing and Screenwriting.
 His focus is on innovative methods for teaching and assessing creativity in the classroom.

 Gary Mortenson is Dean of the School of Music at Baylor University.
 Prior to his appointment at Baylor, he served as the Director of the School of Music, Theatre, and Dance and professor of trumpet at Kansas State University.
 He received his education at Augustana College (BME), Ithaca College (MM), and The University of Texas (DMA).
 He was the International Trumpet Guild (ITG) Publications Editor and served on the ITG Board of Directors for twelve years (2001-2013).
 During his tenure as editor, Mortenson represented ITG at major international trumpet competitions and conferences in Australia, Canada, China, Finland, France, Germany, Greece, Thailand, the United Kingdom, and the United States.
 In 2014 he received the ITG Award of Merit.
 Mortenson’s research on trumpet and brass pedagogy-related topics has been published in the Instrumentalist, Jazz Educator’s Journal, Music Educator’s Journal, Medical Problems of Performing Artists, and the International Trumpet Guild Journal.